 Australian snakes seem to be the scariest of all Australian Animals.

-Everybody fears snakes in Australia, not only travellers, but most locals too.
+Everybody fears snakes in Australia.
+Not only travellers, but also most locals are absolutely terrified of snakes.

-But there is no need to be scared.
-Lack of information, wrong information, hype and sensationalism have given our Australian snakes an image that they really don't deserve.
+Yet there is no need to be scared.
+Lack of information, wrong information, hype and sensationalism have given the Australian snakes an image that they really don't deserve.

-I want to dispel some of the myths about our Australian venomous snakes.
+I want to dispel some of the myths about the Australian venomous snakes.

 I don't expect to turn you into a snake lover like me, but I sure hope you will at least be able to travel through the Australian Outback and enjoy it, without needlessly worrying about poisonous Australian snakes.